 Initial stock option awards.
 Executives who join us are awarded initial stock option grants.
 These grants have an exercise price equal to the fair market value of our common stock on the grant date and a vesting schedule of 25% on the first anniversary of the date of hire and quarterly thereafter for the next three years.
 The amount of the initial stock option award is determined based on the executive's position with us and analysis of the competitive practices of the companies similar in size to us represented in the compensation data that we review.
 The initial stock option awards are calculated to have a total face value (calculated by multiplying the number of shares subject to the option by the exercise price thereof) equal to a percentage of the executive's base salary, and are intended to provide the executive with incentive to build value in the organization over an extended period of time.
-The amount of the initial stock option award is also reviewed in light of the executive's base salary and other compensation to ensure that the executive's total compensation is in line with our overall compensation philosophy.
+The amount of the initial stock option is in line with our overall compensation philosophy.
 Currently, we grant our executives initial stock option awards with a total face value ranging from one and one half to two times the executive's base salary.
-However, we retain flexibility in awarding more stock options initially to newly hired executives, with the approval of the Compensation Committee.
+However, the Compensation Committee has the authority to award a greater amount of stock options initially to newly hired executives.